lahirunirmalx/traffic_lights/README.md

-## ESP32 Traffic Light State Machine
+## ESP32 Traffic Light State Machine :traffic_light:

 This project implements a basic traffic light system on an ESP32 microcontroller using the state machine pattern.
 The traffic light cycles through red, yellow, and green states with configurable durations for each phase.